btaub/CarolinaCon2023-CTF/page scanning/README.md

 ---

-Used ffuf to scan the site and find the hidden endpoint:
+Used ffuf to scan the site using the provided words as a dictionary, and find the hidden endpoint: